jrom876/Python_AI_and_ML-/README.md

 TODO:  Finish the nRF24L01 handler for an RPi 5 B+ platform; I am using the Arduino serial port data for now.

 TODO:  Include the Arduino K30 code and hardware requirements.

-This is part of my AI, ML, and Neural Network projects.